heyjaywilson/artnet-converter/docs/Readme.md

 - Input a single universe number and receive a art-net subnet and universe
 - Choose between 1 base and 0 base for primary/fixture universe
 - Choose between 1 base and 0 base for ArtNet subnet and universe
+- Choose between showing the ArtNet subnet and universe in decimal or hex
 - Save calculations
 - Add notes to calculations